Thursday, November 8, 2018

 Free-Roaming Horse and Burro Fertility Control Workshop

-The BIWFC plans to host a Free-Roaming Horse and Burro Fertility Control Workshop in Albuquerque, New Mexico, tentatively scheduled for November 8, 2018.
+The BIWFC will host a Free-Roaming Horse and Burro Fertility Control Workshop in Albuquerque, New Mexico, on Thursday, November 8, 2018.
 This training workshop will bring together researchers, professionals, and government officials to discuss the implementation of fertility control to manage free-roaming horses and burros.
-Check back for more information in the near future.
+For more information contact Monique Principi at email@example.com.

 AFRICAN ELEPHANT FERTILITY CONTROL WORKSHOP (TENTATIVE)